Object.equals(Object), Object.hashCode() and

 annotation.
 For example, if you have a class with a mutable field which you do not wish to include

-calculation, you can accomplish this via:
+in the hashCode calculation, you can accomplish this via:

 @AutoProperty